TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Methodology

 \subsection{Interpretability of TFconv Layer}

-With TFT method embedded, TFconv layer not only can extract time-frequency information from input samples, but also become explainable through the interpreting method proposed in this subsection.
-The interpreting method is to perform the frequency response analysis on the trained TFconv layer to obtain its frequency response (FR), which indicates the attention CNN paid to different frequencies.
-The frequencies of great interest are deeply involved in the prediction-making process and responsible for the results of CNN.
-The motivation here is consistent with that of the attribution type\cite{zhangSurveyNeuralNetwork2021} interpreting methods, but our method is unique in the following two aspects. \begin{enumerate} \item The attribution of most attribution type methods is the inputs or the features, while that of our interpreting method is the frequency of inputs, which is far more suitable for mechanical fault diagnosis tasks since the frequency is usually correlated with a specific type of machine fault. \item Most attribution type methods explain the model from a local perspective, that is, they focus on the explanations of one individual prediction.
-While our method interprets the CNN model in a global perspective that reveals the logical foundation in frequency domain over the entire dataset. \end{enumerate}
+With the TFT method embedded, the TFconv layer can not only extract time-frequency information from input samples, but also become explainable through the interpreting method proposed in this subsection.
+The interpreting method is to perform the frequency response analysis on the trained TFconv layer to obtain its amplitude-frequency response (FR), which indicates the attention that CNN paid to different frequencies.
+The frequencies with higher attention could easily pass through the TFconv layer and are deeply involved in the prediction-making process and responsible for the results of CNN.

-The frequency response analysis of the convolutional layer derives from the filter theory in signal processing area.
-The convolution process by the convolutional layer is exactly equivalent to the filtering process of finite impulse response (FIR) filter \cite{andrearczykUsingFilterBanks2016}.
+The frequency response analysis of the convolutional layer derives from the filter theory in the signal processing field.
+The convolutional process in the convolutional layer is exactly equivalent to the filtering process of the finite impulse response (FIR) filter \cite{andrearczykUsingFilterBanks2016}.
 The convolution kernel can be regarded as the FIR filter, and the input sample is the signal to be filtered.
-As for the frequency response analysis, the convolution kernel is zero-padded with an appropriate length and then the FFT operation is performed to obtain the FR of the convolutional layer \cite{oppenheim1997signals}.
-Considering multiple channels contained in the convolutional layer, we calculate the channel-wise frequency response (C-FR) firstly, and average them to obtain the overall amplitude frequency response (O-FR).
+In the frequency response analysis, the convolution kernel is processed by fast Fourier transform (FFT) to obtain the FR of the convolutional layer \cite{oppenheim1997signals}.
+Considering multiple channels contained in the convolutional layer, we calculate the channel-wise amplitude-frequency response (C-FR) first, and average them to obtain the overall amplitude-frequency response (O-FR).
 The calculation process could be denoted as

-where, $w_i$ denotes the convolution kernel of the $i$th channel, $P$ denotes the zero padding operator, $H_i(f)$ and $H(f)$ denote the C-FR of $i$th channel and the O-FR, respectively.
-Although the above frequency response analysis is based on the traditional convolutional layer, it is also applicable to the TFconv layer because the weights of real part kernel and imaginary part kernel are derived from the same kernel function.
+where, $w_i$ denotes the convolution kernel of the $i$th channel, $H_i(f)$ and $H(f)$ denote the C-FR of the $i$th channel and the O-FR, respectively.
+Although the above frequency response analysis is based on the traditional convolutional layer, it is also applicable to the TFconv layer because the real part kernel and imaginary part kernel in the TFconv layer are equivalent to a complex value kernel.